Understanding Speeding Tickets in Ontario

 Increased Penalties in Designated Zones

-It's important to note that fines are doubled if you are caught speeding in a community safety zone or a construction zone with workers present.
+It's important to note that you have to face double fines if you are caught speeding in a community safety zone or a construction zone with workers present.
 This is to deter speeding in areas where safety risks are particularly high.

 Your Options